peterhinch/micropython-mqtt/README.md

 ## 1. The "resilient" driver

-This is an alternative to the official driver and runs on the ESP8266 and ESP32.
-At the time of writing testing on ESP32 has not been exhaustive.
-Its principal advantages are:
+This is an alternative to the official driver and is targeted on the ESP8266.

+It will run on ESP32 but there are known problems consequent on the "experimental" status of the firmware.
+In particular the ESP32 does not recover from WiFi outages.
+See [this issue](https://github.com/micropython/micropython-esp32/issues/167).

+The principal features of this driver are:
  1. Non-blocking operation for applications using uasyncio.
- 2. Automatic recovery from WiFi an broker outages.
+ 2. Automatic recovery from WiFi and broker outages.
  3. True qos == 1 operation with retransmission.
  4. Improved WiFi range because of its tolerance of poor connectivity.